leangen/graphql-spqr/README.md

     public User getById(@GraphQLArgument(name = "id") Integer id) {
       ...
     }

-    // Attach a new field called twitterProfile to the User GraphQL type
-    @GraphQLQuery
-    public TwitterProfile twitterProfile(@GraphQLContext User user) {
-      ...
-    }
 }
 ```
 If you want to skip adding `@GraphQLArgument`, compile with the `-parameters` option or the names will be lost.